Bell UH-1 Iroquois: Development

-In 1952, the U.S. Army identified a requirement for a new helicopter to serve as medical evacuation (MEDEVAC), instrument trainer, and general utility aircraft.
+In 1952, the United States Army identified a requirement for a new helicopter to serve as medical evacuation (MEDEVAC), instrument trainer, and general utility aircraft.
 The Army determined that current helicopters were too large, underpowered, or too complex to maintain easily.
 During November 1953, revised military requirements were submitted to the Department of the Army.
 Twenty companies submitted designs in their bid for the contract, including Bell Helicopter with the Model 204 and Kaman Aircraft with a turbine-powered version of the H-43.
 On 23 February 1955, the Army announced its decision, selecting Bell to build three copies of the Model 204 for evaluation with the designation XH-40.

 Model 204

-Powered by a prototype Lycoming YT53-L-1 (LTC1B-1) engine producing 700 shp (520 kW), the XH-40 first flew on 20 October 1956, at Fort Worth, Texas, with Bell's chief test pilot, Floyd Carlson, at the controls.
+Powered by a prototype Lycoming YT53-L-1 (LTC1B-1) engine producing 700 shp, the XH-40 first flew on 20 October 1956, at Fort Worth, Texas, with Bell's chief test pilot, Floyd Carlson, at the controls.
 Even prior to the first flight, the Army had placed an order for six YH-40 service test helicopters.
 During 1957, a further two prototypes were completed.
 In 1959, the Army awarded Bell a production contract for 182 aircraft, which was designated "HU-1A" and officially named Iroquois after the Native American nations.

 The helicopter quickly developed a nickname derived from its HU-1 designation, which came to be pronounced as "Huey".
 The reference became so popular that Bell began casting the name on the helicopter's anti-torque pedals.
 The official U.S. Army name was almost never used in practice.
 Even after September 1962, at which point the designation for all models was changed to UH-1 under a unified Department of Defense (DOD) designation system, yet the nickname persisted.

 While glowing in praise for the helicopter's advances over piston-engined helicopters, the Army reports from the service tests of the YH-40 found it to be underpowered with the production T53-L-1A powerplant producing a maximum continuous 770 shaft horsepower (570 kilowatts).
 The Army indicated the need for improved follow-on models even as the first UH-1As were being delivered.
-In response, Bell proposed the UH-1B, equipped with the Lycoming T53-L-5 engine producing 960 shp (720 kW) and a longer cabin that could accommodate either seven passengers or four stretchers and a medical attendant.
+In response, Bell proposed the UH-1B, equipped with the Lycoming T53-L-5 engine producing 960 shp and a longer cabin that could accommodate either seven passengers or four stretchers and a medical attendant.
 Army testing of the UH-1B started in November 1960, with the first production aircraft delivered in March 1961.